 The island of Ireland has been subject to many clima(c)tic events over the centuries and the idea of the storm has particular resonance for a post-pandemic epoch.

-Visitors to Gorey can download the Echoes app and the work will play automatically in response to the listener’s location.
+Visitors to the piece should download the Echoes app in advance and the work will play automatically in response to the listener’s location.
 The piece develops over a 15 minute walk, from the storm recordings of January to the metaphorical storm of Covid-19 and back again, with Wyatt’s text weaving a central narrative throughout.
 More information on the Sleepertown website.